EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ## Gen 2 / Gold, Silver, Crystal

-The active compatible provider owns the right stick.
-BC does not run the separate Gen 1 manual subsystem on top of it.
+The active compatible provider normally owns the right stick. **CBE is an explicit exception:** BC supplies its existing manual orbit in both generations when BC directs the CBE camera.
+Other Gen 2 providers keep their manual control and are not globally overridden.

 ![Randy first-person provider control](media/randy-first-provider-control.gif)